MMNTM logo

 There's a case that "fragmentation" is overstated.

-Despite the "no single leader" narrative, the Techmeme data shows OpenAI's share of coverage actually increased from 10.5% (2024) to 12.3% (2025).
-The Herfindahl-Hirschman Index for AI coverage remained above 5,000 across all three years—highly concentrated by any measure.
+Despite the "no single leader" narrative, OpenAI's share of AI media coverage actually increased from roughly 10% (2024) to over 12% (2025).
+Coverage concentration remained high across all three years—the fragmentation was in perception, not attention.

 OpenAI Share of AI Coverage